MAGA influencer Scott Presler knows Bucks County is key to a Trump win. He’ll be back with two far-right figures Sunday.

 Presler is the GOP’s ‘conduit’ to young voters

-While Presler came short of holding an official title within the RNC, his influence on the GOP’s base is undeniable.
+While Presler came up short of holding an official title within the RNC, his influence on the GOP’s base is undeniable.

-In an interview with The Alec Lace Show in Butler on Saturday, the conservative host said Presler would be “a major part” of Trump’s success in Pennsylvania if he wins.
-He has catered to everyday GOP voters, but also to Pennsylvania’s hunting community, and the Amish community — including those who feel strongly about access to raw milk.
+In an interview with the Alec Lace Show in Butler on Saturday, the conservative host said Presler would be “a major part” of Trump’s success in Pennsylvania if he wins.
+He has catered to everyday GOP voters, but also to Pennsylvania’s hunting community and the Amish community — including those who feel strongly about access to raw milk.

 His actions have culminated in real-life mobilization.
-At a recent Trump rally in Wilkes-Barre, the “MAGA Boys” said they were the “boots on the ground” to turn Pennsylvania red, The Wall Street Journal reported.
-If the vote totals in 2024 don’t align with partisan registrations, “They got some ‘splainin to do,” one member said.
+At a recent Trump rally in Wilkes-Barre, the “MAGA Boys” said they were the “boots on the ground” to turn Pennsylvania red, the Wall Street Journal reported.
+If the vote totals in 2024 don’t align with partisan registrations, “They got some ’splainin to do,” one member said.

 ACT For America, the anti-Muslim group, credits itself with training Presler on “every aspect of grassroots activism including structure, logistics and grassroots coordination and mobilization on the local and national level,” before he was released in 2019 for undisclosed reasons, its team said in a statement to The Inquirer.